vvorobjov/nrp-documentation/nrp/tutorials/experiment/ex_configuration.rst

 File format
 ^^^^^^^^^^^

-The Experiment Configuration (ExD Configuration) is shown in :numref:`exd-config`.
+The Experiment Configuration (ExD Configuration) is shown in :numref:`exd-config-nrp`.
 The metamodel of the experiment configuration is available as an XML Schema document.
 Experiment Configurations models have the file extension **.exc**.

-.. _exd-config:
+.. _exd-config-nrp:
 .. figure:: img/exd_config.png
     :align: center